ardevd/bobcatpy/README.md

 # bobcatpy

-A Python library to interact with the Bobcat Helium miner diagnostics API.
+An asyncio based Python library to interact with the Bobcat Helium miner diagnostics API.

-`bobcatpy` provides an alternative way to interact with the Bobcat diagnoser interface and includes some additional functionality for easy troubleshooting and maintenance.
+`bobcatpy` provides an alternative way to interact with the Bobcat diagnoser interface.

 ## Installation